 Where do I look for current thesis format requirements?

 The most up-to-date list of Graduate College thesis format requirements is located here.

 Can I attend a workshop on thesis deposit?

-An online ETD video tutorial is ready for viewing at any time.
-Master's and doctoral versions of the tutorial are available.
+An online thesis submission video tutorial is ready for viewing at any time.
+Workshops are offered on occassion.
+Check GradLinks or the Graduate College calendar for updates.

 How do I include both Roman-numeral and Arabic-numeral page numbering in the same Word document?